syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### Disable drop of certain nodes
+### Disable dropping of certain nodes

-You can restrict the drop of specific node by using the Drop event of the [TreeGridRowDragDropController](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController.html) class.
+You can restrict the dropping for specific nodes using the Drop event of the [TreeGridRowDragDropController](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController.html) class.

 {% tabs %}
 {% highlight c# %}